vyapp/vy/BOOK.md

 That function is responsible by adding the vyapp.plugins.shift module to the list of modules that should be loaded whenever an AreaVi instance is created.

-The vyapp.plugins.shift module implements Key-Commands to shift selected text to the left/right.
+The vyapp.plugins.shift module implements keycommands to shift selected text to the left/right.

 Every vy plugin has an install function that is called with an AreaVi instance whenever it is created.
 The arguments passed to the function autoload will be passed to the install method defined inside the plugin module.

 Let us create a real example in order to elucidade the topics so far explained.

-Create a file named show_hello in your ~/.vy folder, write the following piece of code in it.
+Create a file named show_hello in your ~/.vy folder, write the following piece of code in it:

 ~~~python
 def install(area, name):
     # The AreaVi insert method inserts text in a given index.
     area.insert('1.0', name)
 ~~~

-Open your ~/.vy/vyrc file then add the following piece of code.
+Open your ~/.vy/vyrc file then add the following piece of code:

 ~~~python
 import show_hello
 autoload(show_hello, 'YOU NAME HERE')
 ~~~

 Save the file then run vy.
 You will notice your name inserted in an AreaVi instance whenever one is created.
 Try opening some vertical panes and tabs to test what happens.

-The most important statements of the vyrc file are the following.
+The most important statements of the vyrc file are the following:

 ~~~python
 ##############################################################################
 # User plugin space.